 Read Eddi Fiegel's feature for The Standard here

-Eddi has written on music and film for The Independent, The Independent on Sunday, The Guardian, The Sunday Times and Mojo Magazine amongst others.
+Eddi has written on music and film for The Guardian, The Independent, The iPaper, The Sunday Times and Mojo Magazine amongst others.

 Here are a few of her features: